The Man with Two Left Feet: "Wilton's Holiday"

 The story is narrated by a man from London (a man from New York in the US edition).
-Jack Wilton comes to Marvis Bay to spend his holiday.
+Jack Wilton comes to Marois Bay to spend his holiday.
 There he invents a story about his fiancée, Amy, dying on their wedding day to prevent local people from confiding in him and from bothering him with their sad stories and problems.
 Then he falls in love with another holiday maker, Mary Campbell, and he proposes to her but is refused by her on the grounds that memories of Amy will always be between them.
 When he tells her that he invented Amy, she decides to break with him for good.

 Upset about Mary, Jack goes for a walk on the seashore and ends up falling asleep against a rock in a secluded cove.
 When he wakes up, he finds that Mary is there, since she happened to do the same thing.
 When the tide rises, they are trapped and Mary fears they will drown.
 She confesses her love for Jack, but he tells her the tide won't get high enough to drown them, and she gets annoyed that he didn't tell her earlier.
 They sit apart from each other for a while waiting for the tide to recede.
 Eventually, Mary forgives him and they reconcile.